davidnqd/lucidtail/README.md

 syslog
 ------

-The following will display inbound syslog messages (UDP port 514) on HTTP port 80:
+The following will display inbound syslog messages on HTTP port 80:

 **Notes**: